Z3BRO/Flipper-Zero-RGB/README.md

 Step 7: Update from the update.fuf file  ( It will have a picture of a box with an arrow next to it)

-# How to update from the pre compiled firmware
+# How to update from the pre-compiled firmware

 Step 1: git clone --recursive https://github.com/Z3BRO/Flipper-Zero-RBG-Backlight